maureen147/maureen147/README.md

 Backend Engineering Student @ ALX Africa
+Software Developer
 Full-Stack Developer
 🧠 About Me
 I am a passionate and results-driven software developer with a foundation in full-stack development, currently specializing in Backend Engineering through an intensive, project-based program at ALX.
 My expertise is focused on building robust, scalable, and efficient server-side systems using Python(Django) and JavaScript (Node.js).
 I thrive in collaborative environments and am passionate about solving complex problems with clean, logical code.